Fall 2013 – Summer 2014

 The curricula are structured to provide suitable preparation for those who plan to continue their education in postgraduate studies either at McGill or elsewhere.
-The professional degrees in Architecture and Urban Planning are offered at the master’s level and are described in the Programs, Courses and University Regulations for Graduate and Postdoctoral Studies found at www.mcgill.ca/study.
+The professional degrees in Architecture and Urban Planning are offered at the master’s level and are described in Programs, Courses and University Regulations > Faculties & Schools > Faculty of Engineering > Graduate (available at www.mcgill.ca/study).

 The academic programs are divided into required and complementary sections.
 The required courses emphasize those basic principles which permit graduates to keep abreast of progress in technology throughout their careers.
 Exposure to current technology is provided by the wide variety of complementary courses which allow students to pursue in depth a particular interest.
-For program details, refer to Academic Programs.
+For program details and requirements, refer to Academic Programs.

 The Engineering Internship Program provides engineering students with the opportunity to participate in four-, eight-, twelve-, or sixteen-month paid work experiences.
 Details can be found at www.mcgill.ca/careers4engineers/students/internship.
 In addition, co-op programs are offered in Mining Engineering and in Materials Engineering.

 Postgraduate programs leading to master's and doctoral degrees are offered in all sectors of the Faculty.
 Numerous areas of specialization are available in each of the departments and schools.
-All postgraduate programs, including the professional degree programs in Architecture and in Urban Planning, are described in the Programs, Courses and University Regulations for Graduate and Postdoctoral Studies found at www.mcgill.ca/study.
+All postgraduate programs, including the professional degree programs in Architecture and in Urban Planning, are described in Programs, Courses and University Regulations > Faculties & Schools > Faculty of Engineering > Graduate (available at www.mcgill.ca/study).